zeroc-ice/ice-demos/python/Glacier2/callback/README.md

 python client.py
 ```

-If you plan to run this demo using clients on different hosts than
+If you plan to run this demo using clients on different hosts than the
-the router, you must first modify the configuration.
-You need to
+router, you must first modify the configuration.
+You need to change
-change the `Glacier2.Client.Endpoints` property in `config.glacier2` and
+the `Glacier2.Client.Endpoints` property in `config.glacier2` and the
-the `Ice.Default.Router` and `Callback.Client.Router` properties in
-`config.client`.
-In all cases you must replace the `-h 127.0.0.1`
+`Ice.Default.Router` property in `config.client`.
+In all cases you must
-parameter with the actual external address of the machine on which
+set the `-h x.x.x.x` endpoint parameter with the actual external
-glacier2router is running.
+address of the machine on which glacier2router is running.

 [1]: https://doc.zeroc.com/ice/3.7/ice-services/glacier2/callbacks-through-glacier2
 [2]: https://doc.zeroc.com/ice/3.7/ice-services/glacier2/how-glacier2-uses-request-contexts